ddubson/spring-batch-examples/README.md

 - `10-reading-from-fs` - read items in chunks from file system (csv format)
 - `11-reading-from-xml` - read items in chunks from XML file
 - `12-reading-from-multiple-fs` - read items in chunks from multiple files in FS
+- `13-reading-stateful-cycle` - read items and track events during cycle in a stateful manner